 Tax and other costs (like shipping) contribute to the overall cost of an order so it is vital to always check the accuracy of these and keep them updated on your electronic ordering system.
 When a customer expects to pay one amount but the cart reflects a higher price, it can lead to total abandonment of the order as is witnessed in e-commerce regularly.
 Remember to check that the customer doesn’t get any surprises after they have placed an order and be open about any possible additional costs by stating them clearly on the electronic product catalogue.
 In the B2B industry factoring in additional costs is very important as a morphing cost can influence budget allowed by the company and dent the decision-maker’s reputation as a buyer.

 Images are vital in an electronic product catalogue.
 Since you do not have the products on hand for customers to view in person, the images should always be a realistic representation of the products.
 Take a look at what your images look like now.
 Can you improve on the quality of images with better photography?
 Look at what the product looks like in real life and think about whether the image does it justice.
 Think about adding extra images showing different angles.
 Has the product in the image been changed since it was last photographed?
 For example, is the product packaging different or is the product version shown not what is currently described?
-Depending on your budget, hiring a professional photographer who specializes in catalogue images could make the world of difference to the overall look of your electronic product catalogue.
+Depending on your budget, hiring a professional photographer who specialises in catalogue images could make the world of difference to the overall look of your electronic product catalogue.

 It is easy to keep adding more and more categories without thought as new products join the line, but too much clutter in this area can influence the client’s buying experience negatively.
 Go through your current categories and see which ones can be merged with one another.
 Remove categories that have only one product in them and move the product to another category.
 If a category has only one product in it, it might also be time to reevaluate why you’re selling this product.
 Is there a reason for it to be there and why is there only one of it?
 If the product is a good seller, consider adding similar products to fill out that category.
 By doing this you flesh out the category whilst providing more options for your buyers.